ronheywood/PiTrac/3D Printed Parts/Enclosure Version 2/BaseBox/README.md

 Note that a beginning of a sketch for an x-shaped leveling support base has been started in the model, but is not finished and not yet printable.

+Note also that the "shank shield" is not designed for 3D printing.
+The hope is that the .dxf file can be used to laser cut or mill that part out of acrylic or (better) polycarbonite.
 **Assembly Notes:**

 See the [main assembly instructions](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20Version%202%20Assembly.md).